Social Media Basics: What Are Content Pillars?

 And within these categories you have personas such as…

-- New moms looking to get back into a routine
+New mums looking to get back into a routine

-For each of these personas, different subsets of content is relevant.
+For each of these personas, different subsets of content are relevant.

 Are You Using Content Pillars?